 A punch here has a high chance of severely wounding, even killing, the recipient.
 Damage to vertebrae and the spinal cord are high.
 A powerful punch might even detach the spine from the brain, almost always resulting in instant death.

 If you are presented with this target and the fight is dire, aim small and hammer them.
-A punch here goes a long way to taking the fight out of someone, sometimes permanently.
+A punch here goes a long way to take the fight out of someone, sometimes permanently.
 That being said, you should never, ever strike here if you are not prepared or justified in using lethal force.

 The last of our targets on the head before we head south, the jaw is the classic boxers target when aiming for the head.
 The “buzzer” or “button” is a known and favored knockout point.